 Blade Design Overview

 Once the airfoil polars have been created or imported (see Airfoil Analysis Overview and Polar Extrapolation Overview), they can be used in an aerodynamic blade design.
-To access the aerodynamic blade design module in QBlade, the user has to click on the blade symbol in the main tool bar.
-This is shown in Fig. 58.
+To access the aerodynamic blade design module in QBlade, click on the blade symbol in the main toolbar, as shown in Fig. 74.

 Blade design module in QBlade.